 Ketamine’s role in treating depression

 Ketamine is still in its relatively early days in treating depression.
 It’s labour-intensive, as patients need to remain in the clinic for at least 2 hours to let the dissociative effects wear off.
-This is true whether administration is by IV or nasal spray.
+This is true whether it’s administered by IV or nasal spray.

 Ideally, researchers will come up with another drug that has the same kind of therapeutic effect as ketamine without the anaesthetic/dissociative effects.
 Hopefully, that will be coming down the pike sooner rather than later.

 In the meantime, I’m hoping that I’ll be able to have reasonable access to ketamine soon, because being treatment-resistant sucks, and I need something that works in a different way from all the stuff I’ve already tried.

 Have you had any experience with ketamine?